carlosp420/nymphalidae_diversification/MS.md

 occurs.
 We used the AICc threshold of 7.8 units, as estimated by MEDUSA, as the limit for a significantly better fit to select among increasingly complex alternative models.
-We let MEDUSA estimate up to 25 turnover points in our trees as the maximum number of shifts found in all trees was only 21.
+We let MEDUSA estimate up to 25 diversification rate shifts in our trees as the maximum number of shifts found in all trees was only 21.

 We also tested for a possible effect of non-random sampling of genera on the estimated